On the Feasibility of Exact Unitary Transformations for Many-body Hamiltonians: Conclusions

 Ensuring that the adjoint generator action has finite degree under either of the two conditions is sufficient, as all additional reductions stemming from more specific algebraic structures are recovered automatically through normal ordering of the resulting transformed operators.
 Consequently, while identifying specific operator fragments is not required to obtain the final result, such analysis explains why, for the same generator, some transformed expressions are more compact than others.
 For example, in the case of unitary coupled-cluster (UCC) generators, we identify fragments requiring only a single commutator, thereby extending prior results.

 The framework introduced here opens several promising directions.
 A natural extension involves finite-spectrum generators of chemical relevance, such as spherical tensor operators that preserve spin and spatial symmetries.
-Another avenue is the development of systematic strategies for fragment selection.
-Because different decompositions affect the number of commutators required, automated or constructive fragment-identification procedures could further enhance the efficiency of the framework.
-Finally, searching for new generators that preserve molecular symmetries and possess small spectra can deliver a useful class of optimizable unitaries for efficient quantum simulation.
+Automated procedures to identify fragments that require fewer nested commutators could further improve the computational efficiency of the exact transformation.
+Another avenue is to search for new generators that preserve molecular symmetries while having small spectra, thereby providing a useful class of optimizable unitaries for efficient quantum simulation.
+As an illustration, we construct a class of optimizable, number-conserving generators whose spectra are identical to those of Pauli products.